-Everything looked great, I’ve build my page with my entire functionality, getting to the point where I needed the username of the visitor of my page/site.
+Everything looked great, I’ve built my page with my entire functionality, getting to the point where I needed the username of the visitor of my page/site.
 Since my website is protected with ADFS Authentication, I had to protect the SignalR hub and to pass authentication information to clients.
-Then I’ve used this, from the official documentation, and I’ve changed the code from InitializeSignalR.cs where before the line
+Then I’ve used this, from the official documentation, and I’ve changed the code from InitializeSignalR.cs and before the line

 args.App.MapSignalR(Settings.SignalR.Path, new HubConfiguration());

-And as for the username, I’ve save it into a cookie on the page load of the component that has the SignalR functionality, and then I’m using it into the JS functionality of my SignalR functionality.
+And as for the username, I’ve saved it into a cookie on the page load of the component that has the SignalR functionality, and then I’m using it into the JS functionality of my SignalR functionality.

-Then, since our implementation will be residing on couple of servers that were behind a LoadBalancer, and it was needed that the messages distributed by SignalR to get to all clients so SignalR Scaleout with SQL Server was needed.
+Then, since our implementation will be residing on a couple of servers that were behind a LoadBalancer, and it was needed that the messages distributed by SignalR to get to all clients so SignalR Scaleout with SQL Server was needed.
 I’ve used the documentation from here, as follows: